Freemium mobile market in shambles.

 >AAA make enough to pay the fee and not care

 I promise you they will not actually pay that fee, the vast majority of them will probably just email unity and go 'lol, give us special treatment or we'll send you to court and bleed you dry' because they can.
-You really think any of these companies want to pay a single cent for blatant garden gnomery?
+You really think any of these companies want to pay a single cent for blatant israelitery?

-• 2 weeks ago
+• 8 months ago

 Anonymous

-31. 2 weeks ago
+31. 8 months ago

 Anonymous

-i'm thinking about all those language and instrument learning apps and shit that are free and offer a pro-subscription to go beyond the begginner level. i wonder how many of them are about to get fucked by this.
+i'm thinking about all those language and instrument learning apps and shit that are free and offer a pro-subscription to go beyond the begginner level. i wonder how many of them are about to get fricked by this.

-• 2 weeks ago
+• 8 months ago

 Anonymous